johm/redemmas/bylaws.md

 1. Red Emma’s LLC, hereafter “Red Emma’s”: the legal organization registered as a limited liability company in Maryland.
 2. Collective: the group of people who have become members of Red Emma’s.
 3. Non-member employees: the group of people who work for Red Emma’s, but are not Red Emma’s members.
+4. Attendance: physical presence at a meeting, or participation via phone or other audio/video/live-chat channel.

 Bylaws Generally
 ================